Understanding the Concept of Cremation: A Brief Overview

 2. The Historical and Cultural Significance of Cremation

 Following our brief overview of cremation, let's turn our attention to the cultural and historical significance of this practice.
-Cremation has been a part of human history for thousands of years, with its roots tracing back to ancient civilizations across the globe.
+Cremation has been a part of human history for thousands of years, with its roots tracing back to ancient civilisations across the globe.

 The Dawn of Cremation